smhex/homebridge-wled-ws/README.md

 > [!NOTE]
 > Websockets are enabled by default since WLED version 0.10.2

 The plugin adds a Lightbulb to Homekit for every configured WLED controller.
 The Lightbulb can be switched on and off and it's dimmable.
 Depending on the LED configuration additional services will be made available (e.g. color selection).
+For each configured preset a switch is created that can be used in an automation.

 ## Configuration